molpopgen/fwdpy11/doc/pages/definitions.rst

 "genes" (aka loci), but that is a different locus concept from what we are using here.
 See :ref:`slocuspop` for more details on this type.

-Evolving a multi-locus system in a single deme means evolving a :class:`fwdpy11.MlocusPop` object.
-See :ref:`mlocuspop` for details.

 .. _simtypes: